netxms/netxms-doc/admin/appendix.rst

   * - StartupSQLScript
     - Path to a plain text file containing a list of SQL commands which will be executed on server startup.
     - Empty string
+  * - ServerCertificate
+    - Path to file of server certificate for agent tunnel connections.
+This certificate is used to issue agent certificates.
+ServerCertificate parameter also implies that this certificate is trusted by the server when checking agent certificate validity.
+    - Empty string
+  * - ServerCertificateKey
+    - Private key of server certificate.
+Can be omitted if key is included in server certificate file.
+    - Empty string
+  * - ServerCertificatePassword
+    - Password of server certificate.
+Can be omitted if certificate does not use password.
+    - Empty string
+- * - TrustedCertificate
+    - Certificate issued by certificate authority or self-signed CA certificate.
+      If certificate chain for server certificate is longer, all upper level certificates should be added to configuration file by adding multiple TrustedCertificate entries.
+    - Empty string

 .. note::
   All boolean parameters accept "Yes/No", "On/Off" and "True/False" values.